Cris546/Cris546/README.md

 ## Current Status
 - 🛠 Working on:
-    - Working as a Full stack software engineer at Noridian Healthcare Solutions
+    - Working as a full stack software engineer at Noridian Healthcare Solutions
     <a href="https://github.com/Cris546/book_manager">
     - Creating a Book Manager with Node and React
     </a>